-In a bereavement workshop, Dr. Alan Wolfelt explained the distinctions between grief and mourning.
+In a workshop I attended several years ago, Dr. Alan Wolfelt explained the distinctions between grief and mourning.
 Wolfelt’s a renowned expert, the founder of Colorado’s Center for Loss & Life Transition.
-His understanding likely won’t be found in a hardbound dictionary or online at Wikipedia.
+His understanding likely won’t be found in the dusty dictionary on your bookshelf or online at Wikipedia.
 And though I could consult my scratchy notes, I’ll share my simplistic recollection of what he said.

 Grief is internal.
 Mourning is external.

 How obvious!
 Doesn’t everyone know that’s the difference between those two experiences?
 But I’ll confess: if you’d asked me before the workshop, I might’ve muttered, “Grief and mourning mean sorta the same thing.”

 When humans experience any loss of significance, emotions roil us.
 Physically, we are floored.
 Our spirits sag.
 Energy wanes.
 Waking up is a chore; going to bed is dreaded.
 Have you been fired or downsized from a job?
 How’d you feel?
 Did you get dumped in high school or college by the sweetheart you were convinced was your lifelong “soul mate?”
 How’d you feel?
 Read More →by